mantik-ai/tutorials/tutorials/containers/README.md

 sudo docker pull <image>:<tag>
 ```

-apptainer images can be built from images that can be accessed via your Docker daemon:
+Apptainer images can be built from images that can be accessed via your Docker daemon:

 ```bash
 sudo apptainer build <image_name.sif> docker-daemon://<docker-image-name:image-tag>